¿ì²¥app

 —

-In each episode, host Susan Lambert, chief academic officer of elementary humanities at Amplify, explores the increasing body of scientific research about how reading is best taught.
+In each episode, host Susan Lambert, chief academic officer of literacy at Amplify, explores the increasing body of scientific research about how reading is best taught.
 As a former classroom teacher, administrator, and curriculum developer, Susan has special interests in turning theory into best practices that educators can use in the classroom and showcasing national models of reading instruction excellence.

 Science of Reading season 9